 And yes, some foster children do have behavioral issues, and is it any wonder?
 The traumas they have had to deal with have created so much hurt, and children express that hurt in unhealthy, destructive ways.

-Luckily, I was a very good child and did not have any of my own behavioral issues to deal with.
+Luckily, I was a very good child and did not have any of my behavioral issues to deal with.

-Keep in mind, children in the foster care system are generally receiving counseling and are already on the road to healing Whether you decide to adopt a teenager or not depends largely on knowing what to expect.
+Keep in mind, that children in the foster care system are generally receiving counseling and are already on the road to healing Whether you decide to adopt a teenager or not depends largely on knowing what to expect.

 The unconditional love of a family to call their own can play a huge part in a teenager’s life.